 The District will continue to monitor costs and projections to match expenditure levels to on-going revenues.
 Cost cutting and savings measures are always considered to maintain this commitment.
-The budgeting process for 2019-20 and future years takes projected funding levels into account when establishing and maintaining staffing levels, programs and activities for the District.
+The budgeting process for 2021-22 and future years takes projected funding levels into account when establishing and maintaining staffing levels, programs and activities for the District.
+The District is currently monitoring the impact of COVID-19 pandemic as it relates to state budget forecasting.
+The District believes it is well positioned to operate under the funding scenarios currently being considered.